Should I Become a Wardrobe Stylist?

 - Complete an internship.
 An internship as a wardrobe stylist gives prospective stylists a chance to get a behind-the-scenes look at the fashion world.
 While internships are often unpaid, they can often be used to satisfy school requirements in addition to providing experience with the day-to-day skills needed by a wardrobe stylist.

 Several types of wardrobe stylist positions are available, and deciding which one best fits with a person's career goals is a significant step in finding a job in this field.
 Some jobs require stylists to work more independently, while others must be more collaborative.
 For example, jobs as personal image consultants involve working one-on-one with individuals, helping them shop, manage their wardrobes, and choose the colors that work best for them.
 Alternatively, jobs as wardrobe stylists on advertising campaigns or film productions require working with several different people during various projects.
 Others may choose stylist positions with clothing retailers to outfit store customers.
 Either way, stylists must be able to communicate effectively with either the clients or directors.

 Step 3: Gain Experience and Network

-Wardrobe stylist positions often require at least a year of experience, though some require upwards of five years of work in the fashion industry.
-Entry-level fashion retail jobs can help aspiring stylists gain perspective on how various elements come together to create unique, ready-to-wear looks.
+Wardrobe stylist positions often require at least one year of experience, though some require upwards of five years of work in the fashion industry.
+Entry-level fashion retail jobs allow aspiring stylists to gain perspective on how various elements come together to create unique, ready-to-wear looks.
 Stylist jobs often require skills in multiple types of clothing, so experience in areas like children's, men's, and intimates can be good preparation.
-Entry-level jobs can also help to make contacts in the fashion industry.
+Also, entry-level jobs can help stylists make contacts in the fashion industry.